aragon/osx-plugin-template-hardhat/packages/js-client/EXAMPLE.md

 yarn add `@aragon/sdk-common`
 ```

-Now create a `src` folder and a `index.ts` file inside it.
+Now, create a `src` folder and a `index.ts` file inside it.

 ```bash
 mkdir src
 touch src/index.ts
 ```

-The index file will be the entry point of our `js-client` and will export everything in the non internal folders.
+The index file will be the entry point of our `js-client` and will export everything in the non-internal folders.

 For this use case we will have: